shanujaiswal/Practice_Project/Python/1) Python Notes.md

 --> Strings can be **combined** using the `+` operator.
 --> It does **not** add spaces automatically, so must include them manually if needed.
 --> Example: `"Hello" + " World"` → `"Hello World"`
+--> To add a space between them, add a " ": a + " " + b

 ## 3. String Length